voyage/open-autonomous-safety/docs/scenarios/README.md

 ## Behavioral Competencies

-Across the industry, lots of amazing work has already been done in defining standardized behavioral competencies for the safe operation of an AV.
+Across the industry, amazing work has already been done in defining standardized behavioral competencies for the safe operation of an AV.
 A subset of these competencies act as the foundation of OAS and are gathered from various public agencies and industry leaders.

 Examples of these competencies include: